-The female external genitalia (or vulva/pudendum) is composed of a vestibule of vagina and its surrounding structures like mons pubis, labia majora, labia minora, clitoris, and pair of greater vestibular glands.
+The Female External Genitalia (or vulva/pudendum) mainly comprises of a vestibule of vagina along with its surrounding structures like mons pubis, labia majora, labia minora, clitoris, and pair of greater vestibular glands.

 Vestibule of Vagina

 It’s an elliptical space between the labia minora.
-It includes urethral orifice anteriorly and vaginal orifice (vaginal introitus) posteriorly.
-The latter is incompletely covered by hymen.
+The front comprises of the urethral orifice while the back end comprises of the vaginal orifice (vaginal introitus).
+The hymen incompletely covers the latter of the two mentioned above.
 Along with the above openings, it also includes the openings of greater vestibular glands (of Bartholin), lesser vestibular glands, and paraurethral glands (of Skene).

 It’s an elevation of skin over the pubic symphysis with underlying thick fat pad.
 The anterior ends of 2 labia major link on its sides.
 It acts as shock absorber during coitus.

 All these are folds of hairy skin with underlying fat pads which unify anteriorly to create the mons pubis.

 All these are 2 thin folds of hairless skin found medial to the labia majora.
 They enclose the vestibule of vagina.
 2 labia minora are continuous anteriorly with the prepuce and frenulum of the clitoris; and posteriorly with the fourchette which attach the labia minora together with the vaginal orifice.